clux/facemaulers/factions/silver-helix.md

 > ongoing goal: track the movement of the demon lords, learn of their origin.
 > current goal: investigate the corruption of the waters in dragon lake. undead spotted on the outskirts of Cormyr, dispatched by Zaehesh

-**Membership**: High level power.
-Understanding of planar politics, local political influence.
+**Membership**: Planar emissaries (magnus), draconic influencers in human cities.
+Forged through an old unity of two metallic dragons, along with the sultan.
 **Goals**: Unity among the planes; natural order to everything, they are a guiding hand towards peaceful coexistence and cooperation.
 Not above using subterfuge and deception to get a goal accomplished.
+Dhaikhezzish provides incentives to even the dragons, by granting wishes once every hundred years.
 **Secrecy**: Trust likely to be eroded if people knew it was "arguably undermining" public free thought.
 They are afraid of the mages scrying eyes and as such have magic free zones.
 Some of them are actively met with.
 Diana latest from sword coast.
 Previously Pre-Celerom arch-mage from Arcane Brotherhood.
 **Tensions**: Dhaikhezzish focus on the material planes is not universally welcomed.
 He has maintained many city-of-brass style ideals of what is reasonable for trade that feels outdated today.
 He talks a bigger game on unity when not dealing with the city.
 Due to its size and sphere of influence, it is often ignored.